Aryanjast13/Netflix-GPT/README.md

 - Bug Fix :signup user display name means profile update
 - Bug Fix : if the user is not logged in Redirect /browse to Login Page and vice versa
 - Unsubscribe to the onAuthStateChanged Callback
+- add hardcoded values in constants file
+- register tmdb api & create an app & get access token
+- get data from tmdb now playing movies list
+- custom hool for palying movies
+- create movieslice
+- update store with movie data
+- Planing for MainContainer and SecondaryContainer
+- Fetch Data for trailerVideo
+- Update the store with trailer Video Data
+- Embeded the youtube video and make it autoplay and mute
+- Tailwind classes to make MainContainer  look awesome

 # Features